samanthavivonia/portfolio/HEADER.md

 In your code editor, please do the following:

-1. Create an empty `style.css` file and an empty `index.html` file.
+1. Create an empty `styles.css` file and an empty `index.html` file.
 1. Add an HTML skeleton to your `index.html`.
 1. In the `head` element of your `index.html`, please paste in the following link element that will add a font family from Google Fonts that we can use in our document:
 ```html
   <link href="https://fonts.googleapis.com/css?family=Source+Sans+Pro:300,600&display=swap" rel="stylesheet">
 ```
-1. Below the above link element, add a `link` element linking to the `grid.css` file included with the content for this project, as well as a link to your `style.css` file.
+1. Below the above link element, add a `link` element linking to the `grid.css` file included with the content for this project, as well as a link to your `styles.css` file.
-    - **NOTE**: Please make sure that the order of your `link` elements is the font link pasted from above, `grid.css`, then `style.css` to ensure proper load order.
+    - **NOTE**: Please make sure that the order of your `link` elements is the font link pasted from above, `grid.css`, then `styles.css` to ensure proper load order.
 1. Look at the contents of the `grid.css` file.
 You will notice that this is the same grid provided by us for the grid exercise you completed previously.
 1. Within the `body` element, add a `div` element with a class of `container`.
 This element will serve as the wrapper for all of the content of the page.
 1. Within the `div`, please add a `header` element with a class of `row`.
 This element is a [semantic element](https://www.w3schools.com/html/html5_semantic_elements.asp) which describes its content as "header" content.
 This element will serve as the container for all of the header content, and the `row` class will declare this element to be a row in the grid system of the document.